By-Laws of the Cleveland Society for Human Resource Management

 Section 11: Fees and Dues of Members

 All Members shall pay annual dues, to be determined each year by the Board of Directors, before the first day of the month in which the membership renews or upon admission to the membership.
 Membership shall be terminated automatically for non-payment of dues sixty (60) days after the established date for payment of dues.
-The board may elect to allow electronic automatic instalment membership payments at its discretion.
-Instalments will be based upon the normal membership dues for the category of membership plus any applicable transaction fee charged for such transactions.
-Non-payment for instalment payments will have the same effect as non-payment of annual dues.
+The board may elect to allow electronic automatic installment membership payments at its discretion.
+Installments will be based upon the normal membership dues for the category of membership plus any applicable transaction fee charged for such transactions.
+Non-payment for installment payments will have the same effect as non-payment of annual dues.

 ARTICLE V – MEETINGS OF MEMBERS

 Section 1: Regular Meetings

 Regular meetings shall be held monthly at such times and places as the Board of Directors may designate, except that no meeting will normally be held in March, July and August.

 Section 2: Annual Meetings

-Each year, the Chapter shall host the Northern Ohio Human Resource Conference, herein after referred to as NOHRC.
+Each year, the Chapter shall host the Northern Ohio Human Resource Conference (herein referred to as “NOHRC”).
 This conference and its committee will be led and coordinated by the NOHRC Chair, an appointed Board of Directors position that reports to the President.

 Section 4: Special Meetings

-Special meetings may be held at such times and places as scheduled by the Board of Directors or by written request of a minimum of fifty of the members.
+Special meetings may be held at such times and places as scheduled by the President, the Board of Directors or by written request of a minimum of fifty of the members.

 Section 5: Notice of Meetings

-Notices of meetings shall be given to all members at least ten (10) days prior to such meetings.
+Notices of all annual and special meetings shall be given to all members at least ten (10) days prior to such meetings.
 Notice of regular meetings shall be given to all members at least ten (10) days prior to such meetings.
 All meetings will be open to members and guests, unless otherwise announced.